skyscraper.farm

 Positive energy for your family.

 With our geothermal, photovoltaic (solar), and water gravity energy production systems, Skyscraper Farm is an energy positive building that surpasses all current forms of LEED certification.
-Upon completion of the building Skyscraper Farm will for with the Green Building Council on a new ‘Skyscraper Farm’ level certification.
+Upon completion of the building, Skyscraper Farm will work with the Green Building Council on a new ‘Skyscraper Farm’ level certification.
 Green Energy Tax Credits will be distributed to condo owners/ investors upon receipt.

 Skyscraper Farm is the only Controlled Environment Agriculture solution that can operate as an actual skyscraper due to our recently issued utility patent on our building.